dotnet/docs-aspire/docs/fundamentals/health-checks.md

 In non-development environments, the `/health` and `/alive` endpoints are disabled by default.
 If you need to enable them, its recommended to protect these endpoints with various routing features, such as host filtering and/or authorization.
 For more information, see [Health checks in ASP.NET Core](/aspnet/core/host-and-deploy/health-checks#use-health-checks-routing).

-Additionally, it may advantageous to configure request timeouts and output caching for these endpoints to prevent abuse or denial-of-service attacks.
+Additionally, it may be advantageous to configure request timeouts and output caching for these endpoints to prevent abuse or denial-of-service attacks.
 To do so, consider the following modified `AddDefaultHealthChecks` method:

 :::code language="csharp" source="snippets/healthz/Healthz.ServiceDefaults/Extensions.cs" id="healthchecks":::